Southside Place, Texas: Economy

 The Braes Heights Shopping Center, a two-story mid-century modern shopping center, is located in Southside Place.
 In 2012 the Houston Press ranked the center the "Best Strip Mall - 2012" due to its abundance of small businesses that made the editors feel nostalgic.
 The editors said "In many ways, Braes Heights seems more like Rice Village than Rice Village" because many iconic small businesses had left Rice Village by 2012.

 Shell Oil Company's Bellaire Technology Center had been located in Southside Place.
 The 310000 sqft facility opened as a geophysical processing center in 1936.
 For decades many scientists and engineers discovered and studied facts related to oil and natural gas.
-In 2008 Shell announced that it would close the Bellaire facility and expand the Westhollow Technology Center in Houston to accommodate the most of the staff employed by the Bellaire center, while some staff would go to the Woodcreek Technology Campus in western Houston.
+In 2008 Shell announced that it would close the Bellaire facility and expand the Westhollow Technology Center in Houston to accommodate most of the staff employed by the Bellaire center, while some staff would go to the Woodcreek Technology Campus in western Houston.
 Shell said that it closed the Bellaire facility partly because two thirds of the land was leased, and the lease was set to expire in 2010.
 The move decreased tax revenue into the City of Southside Place; the city rezoned the parcel for various land uses.